NotsoanoNimus/yallic/README.md

 ## Compiling & Installing

-It's intended to be as simple as `make; make install` if you intend to use the library in multiple different projects.
+It's intended to be as simple as `make release; make install` if you intend to use the library in multiple different projects.
 This will place the _static library_ in `/usr/local/lib/` and the header file in `/usr/local/include/`.

 If you only want to compile the _static library_ for linkage in a single project, just `make` and use the `src/yallic.h` and `lib/libyallic.a` as you wish in the target projects.